What Is Toe Walking?

 Relationship Between Toe Walking and Autism

-I'll briefly discuss information on toe walking in children with an Autism diagnosis.
+I'll briefly discuss information on toe walking in children with an autism diagnosis.

 Toe walking is a common trait in children, especially those on the autism spectrum.
 It's linked to neurological conditions.
 This suggests it's related to their brain and body connection.